OpenBankProject/OBP-Hola/README.md

-# OBP-Hydra-OAuth2
+# OBP Hola App / OBP-Hydra-OAuth2

-Spring Boot application to showcase OAuth2 flow with OBP API using Ory Hydra.
+This "Hola" App is a Spring Boot application to showcase Berlin Group / UK Open Banking style OAuth2 consent creation and use flows with OBP API and Ory Hydra.

 Copyright TESOBE GmbH 2020